-The mortgages comprising the portfolio carry interest at the weighted average rate of 10.70% (2020 - 11.19 %) per annum and mature between January 1, 2022 and January 1, 2023.
+The mortgages comprising the portfolio carry interest at the weighted average rate of 10.89% (2021 - 10.70 %) per annum and mature between January 1, 2023 and January 1, 2024.
 The mortgages are initially entered into for a term of one year.
 At each maturity date, the mortgages are assessed for renewal and if collection of the mortgage is reasonably assured, the mortgages are renewed for an additional term of one year or less.
 If collection is not reasonably assured, the mortgage is not renewed and collection procedures are initiated.
-As at December 31, 2021, the Company had two mortgages receivable that had not been renewed (2020 - one mortgage).
+As at December 31, 2022, the Company had one mortgage receivable that had not been renewed (2021 - two mortgages).
 Additional information regarding mortgages which could be considered past due but not impaired is contained in Note 14.